Skip to main content

 Create a global property SAPBOPath that contains the full path of the installation directory.

-Restart Enterprise Manager and a new Windows job subtype called SAP Business Objects will be visible.
+A new Windows job subtype called SAP Business Objects is now visible.

-It also includes definitions for FTP and SMTP servers.
-The header name of the FTP and SMTP definitions are used to extract the correct connection definitions.
-It is possible to define multiple connections by changing the header value (i.e. FTP1 defines the connection for server1 and FTP2 defines the connection for server2.
+• Definitions for FTP and SMTP servers.
+The header name of each FTP and SMTP definition is used to extract the correct connection definitions.

-Any passwords entered into the Connector.config must be encrypted using the Encrypt.exe utility provided with the connector.
-When executing the utility, a single argument -v is used to provide the value that must be encrypted
+Any passwords entered into Connector.config must be encrypted using the Encrypt.exe utility provided with the connector.
+Plain-text passwords are not supported.

 Encrypt.exe -v abcdefg